 Whatever stage your company is in, you need to include your products/services in your electronic press kit.
 You should outline the most important features and details.
 These include pricing, where to purchase the products, what sets you apart from the competition, and more.

-While not necessary, it can be helpful to include some FAQs, especially if it pertains to their industry, product, or service.
+While not necessary, it can be helpful to include some FAQs.
+These are especially important if they pertain to your industry, product, or service.
 This section makes media professionals’ lives easier and may give them additional ideas for their content.

 3) Hi-resolution visuals

 These can vary depending on the industry, but all graphic files should include high-resolution logos, product images, and headshots of a critical management member.
-The whole point of having visuals is to communicate clear ideas to the public.
-Before you send your EPK out media professionals and target audiences, all files need to be optimized and media-ready, which means that they can be used as-is.
+The whole point of having visuals is to communicate ideas concisely to the public.
+Before you send your EPK out to media professionals and target audiences, you need to optimise this file.
+If it is media-ready, then recipients can use it as-is.

-Suppose a company plans on allowing media professionals to use the images provided.
+Let’s assume a company plans to allow media professionals to use the images provided.
 In this case, they should provide a link where they can download high-resolution copies.
-Alternatively, they can add the high-resolution images themselves to the EPK.
+Alternatively, they can add high-resolution images to the EPK themselves.